 SolarPuTTY (and all of these alternatives to putty) is a multipurpose application that lets you connect to various devices such as routers, switches and serial controllers.

-It also has TCP/IP capabilities and allows you to log onto Linux and Unix devices too, making this a must have tool for anyone that needs to connect to various devices at different times throughout the course of their working day.
+It also has TCP/IP capabilities and allows you to log onto Linux and Unix devices, making this a must-have tool for anyone who needs to connect to various devices at different times throughout the course of their working day.

 Pros: